anton-sedchenko/online-store-project/README.md

-# Magic Workshop
+# Charivna Craft

-An online store of handmade figurines “Magic Workshop”
+An online store of handmade figurines “Charivna Craft” Here is the link on it: https://charivna-craft.com.ua/

 ---